top of page

 ELIGIBILITY.
 This division is for competition entries worked on by more than one MTA taxidermist; all competitors

-must be identified, and registered and attending the convention.
+must be identified, registered, and attending the convention.
 Requires an additional entry fee.

 CATEGORIES – The following categories are available in the Collective Artists Division: